 The three main treatments for elm leaf beetle are

 - Tree (or trunk) injection – A fast, safe and inconspicuous, all- year-round treatment involving the direct injection of insecticides, fungicides or both into the actual tree trunk.

 - Canopy spraying – Implemented at full leaf expansion (around the 3rd week of October)

-- Soil injection – Involving injecting an insecticidal solution around the root zone – a treatment option least favoured by Elmsavers
+- Soil injection – Involving injecting an insecticidal solution around the root zone – a treatment option least favored by Elmsavers

-Avoid major leaf damage and serious overall decline in your elm tree
+Avoid major leaf damage and a serious overall decline in your elm tree

 Talk to Elmsavers about the best treatment at the right time for your trees